Semi-Supervised Clustering of Sparse Graphs: Crossing the Information-Theoretic Threshold: Census Method

-\section{Census method}
+\section{Census Method}

-Analysis of Model \ref{PBM} is a challenging task since conditioned on the graph, it is neither an Ising model, nor a Markov random field.
-This is mainly due to following facts: (1) The balance requirement puts a global condition on the size of each cluster; (2) Even if conditioned on sizes, there is a slight repulsion between unconnected nodes.
-Namely, if two nodes do not form an edge, the probability of them being in the same community is different from them being in the opposite communities.
+Analysis of the model from Definition \ref{PBM} is a challenging task since conditioned on the graph, it is neither an Ising model nor a Markov random field.
+This is mainly due to the following facts: (1) The balance requirement puts a global condition on the size of each cluster; (2) Even if conditioned on sizes, there is a slight repulsion between unconnected nodes.
+Namely, if two nodes do not form an edge, the probability of them being in the same community is different from the probability of them being in opposite communities.

-Recent years have witnessed a series of excellent contributions on the phase transitions in the sparse regime.
-Our census method for semi-supervised clustering is mainly inspired by the natural connection between community detection on SBMs and reconstruction on trees, which is formally established in \cite{MosselNS15}.
+Recent years have witnessed a series of excellent contributions to the study of phase transitions in the sparse regime.
+Our census method for semi-supervised clustering is mainly inspired by the natural connection between community detection on SBMs and reconstruction problems on trees, which was formally established by \citep{MosselNS15}.
 Intuitively, for a vertex $v$ in $\G(n,a/n,b/n)$, it is not likely that a node from its small neighborhood has an edge leading back to $v$.
-Therefore, the neighborhood looks like a random labelled tree with high probability.
-Furthermore, the labelling on the vertices behaves like the broadcasting a bit from the root of a tree down to its leaves (see the survey \cite{Mossel2001SurveyIF} for a detailed discussion).
+Therefore, the neighborhood looks like a randomly labeled tree with high probability.
+Furthermore, the labeling on the vertices behaves like broadcasting a bit from the root of a tree down to its leaves (see the survey \citep{Mossel2001SurveyIF} for a detailed discussion).

-In this section, we will first look into the census method of $t$-neighbors, i.e., deciding the label of a node by the majority on its neighbors at depth $t$.
-We shall see that when $\text{SNR}\leq 1$, $1$-neighbors voting is optimal in terms of recovering the cluster structure via informal calculation.
-Then we rigorously prove that census on $1$-neighbors solves the semi-supervised weak recovery problem for any $\text{SNR}>0$ with an arbitrarily small fraction of labels revealed.
+In this section, we will first look into the census method of $t$-neighbors, i.e.,\ deciding the label of a node by the majority on its neighbors at depth $t$.
+After defining the general framework, we will show that when $\text{SNR}\leq 1$, $1$-neighbors voting is optimal in terms of recovering the cluster structure via informal calculation.
+Then, we rigorously prove that census on $1$-neighbors solves the semi-supervised weak recovery problem for any $\text{SNR}>0$ with an arbitrarily small fraction of the labels revealed.

-\subsection{Majority of t-neighbors}
+\subsection{Majority of t-Neighbors}

 Let $(G,x)$ obey the planted bisection model $\G(n,a/n,b/n)$.
 We denote the set of all vertices by $V(G)$.
-For a fixed vertex $v$ and $t\in\mathbb{N}$, let $N_t(v)$ denote the number of vertices which are $t$ edges away from $v$. $\Delta_t(v)$ is defined as the difference between the numbers of $t$-neighbors in each community.
+For a fixed vertex $v$ and $t\in\mathbb{N}$, let $N_t(v)$ denote the number of vertices that are $t$ edges away from $v$. $\Delta_t(v)$ is defined as the difference between the numbers of $t$-neighbors in each community.
 Namely,

 where $K_t(v)\coloneqq\{u \in V(G):~ d(u,v)=t\}$ denotes the $t$-neighbors of $v$.